rtm/human-css-classes/README.md

 Although this does result in more deeply nested HTML, it also has major advantages.
-Each element has a single, well-defined purpose, and as mentioned above we need only generic classes such as `blue` which work everywhere.
+Each element has a single, well-defined purpose, and as mentioned above we need only generic attributes such as `blue` which work everywhere.

 ### Colors

 Human CSS classes uses a companion library for [human CSS colors](http://github.com/rtm/human-css-colors).
-This HSL-based library allows you to easily think of colors in terms of their hue, lightness, and saturation, using micro-classes for hues (`red`), as well as saturations such as ``bright` and ligthnesses such as `dark`.
+This HSL-based library allows you to easily think of colors in terms of their hue, lightness, and saturation, using micro-attributes for hues (`red`), as well as saturations such as ``bright` and ligthnesses such as `dark`.

 See that library for more details.